tsudalab/bopp/README.md

 # Before running:
 - Setting the parameters in parameter.py is required.
 There are explanations inside the file.
 - We provide the setup file (setup.py) to help initialization such as installing GROMACS and AMBERTOOls.
 To run: ``` python setup.py ```
+- The default settings of this tool is MD-simulation evaluation based.
+We provide the subroutine so-called `evaluate` in `sampling.py` for user-defined evaluating function.

 # To run: